Is what I’m feeling normal, or is it postpartum depression?

 - Rest as much as you can and don’t try to take on too much at once.

 - Don’t be afraid to ask for help from friends or family, whether they offer it or not!

 One of the most helpful ways to get through PPD is to talk about it in a supportive environment.
 Swedish offers a number of support groups for you and your family.

-You can also call Postpartum Support International at 800-944-4773.
+You can also call Postpartum Support International warm-line at 1-888-404-7763.
 Coordinators offer encouragement and information, and can help you find resources nearby.